The Forum ion Stakeholder Confidence (FSC) was established by the NEA Radioactive Waste Management Committee (RWMC) in the year 2000.

 Participating in this forum are government policy and regulatory officials, R&D specialists, implementers, and industry representatives from NEA member countries.
 Together they analyse, document and provide recommendations on today’s and tomorrow’s processes for embedding waste management programmes into a socio-political decision-making context.

 The FSC convenes annually for a regular meeting and is often complemented by an FSC national workshop.
 The regular meetings include lectures and topical case study sessions to share experiences.
 FSC national workshops are organised in volunteer NEA member countries to bring together all the national stakeholders to provide a neutral ground for discussion, dialogue and advancement of knowledge on long-term radioactive waste management.
 FSC members and other international actors involved in RW management are invited to learn about the host country’s waste management programme and provide support by giving an external reflection built up on their own experience.
 They are often supplemented by a half a day devoted to a community visit (potential or selected site for a repository) or open event (public meeting or debate).

 Lessons learnt from the FSC: a synthesis provided by the European Commission/Joint Research Centre E-Track project: BRANS Marleen, FERRARO Gianluca, VON ESTORFF Ulrik (2015), "The OECD Nuclear Energy Agency’s Forum on Stakeholder Confidence, radioactive waste management and public participation.
 A synthesis of its learnings and guiding principles", Publications Office of the European Union, Luxemburg.

-Seeking to make its lessons learnt more easily accessible, the FSC has chosen to produce a set of two-page flyers and to translate them into different languages.
+Seeking to make its lessons learnt more easily accessible, the FSC offers flyers in various languages.
 In the case of Japanese, the FSC proposes bilingual English-Japanese versions of the flyers.
-In the case of English, the flyers can be downloaded either as European A4 format or as US letter format.